scaleway/terraform-provider-scaleway/docs/data-sources/domain_zone.md

 ## Arguments reference

-This section lists the arguments that can be provided to the `scaleway_domain_record` data source:
+This section lists the arguments that you can provide to the `scaleway_domain_zone` data source to filter and retrieve the desired DNS zone:

 - `domain` - (Required) The primary domain name where the DNS zone is located.
 This is a mandatory field.

 - `subdomain` - (Required) The subdomain (or zone name) within the primary domain.
 This is a mandatory field.

-- `project_id` - ([Defaults to the provider's](../index.md#project_id) `project_id`).
+- `project_id` - (Defaults to Project ID specified in [the provider configuration](../index.md#project_id)).
 The ID of the Scaleway Project associated with the domain.
 If not specified, it defaults to the `project_id` set in the provider configuration.

 ## Attributes reference

-This section lists the attributes that are exported by the `scaleway_domain_zone` data source.
+This section lists the attributes that are exported when the `scaleway_domain_zone` data source is created.
 These attributes can be referenced in other parts of your Terraform configuration:

-- `id` - The unique identifier of the zone, formatted as `{subdomain}.{domain}`.
+- `id` - The unique identifier of the zone, in the `{subdomain}.{domain}` format.

 - `ns` - The list of name servers for the zone.